Skip to content

 • The three types of attrition are nightly attrition, cumulative attrition, and an attrition schedule.

-• Consider internal and external factors that affect attrition such as the location of your event, whether it's mandatory, and if there are any competing events.
+• Consider internal and external factors that affect attrition and room block such as the location of your event, whether it's mandatory, and if there are any competing events.

-• To prevent excessive attrition fees, consider implementing strategies during the hotel contracting phase, event planning phase, and post-event wrap-up.
+• To prevent excessive room block attrition, consider implementing strategies during the hotel contracting phase, event planning phase, and post-event wrap-up.

 hotel room for corporate events